mikegagnon/linked-lists/README.md

 #### Base case

-The *base case* is the situation when the recursive function is at it's last straw and can no longer be recursed.
-Without a base case, a recursive function would become stuck in an infinite loop.
+The *base case* is the case that does not invoke recursion.
+Write the base case before you write the recursive case.

 #### Recursive case

-The *recursive case* occurs when it is possible for the function to make progress on the problem by recursively calling the function with a subproblem.
+For a function `f(...)`, the recursive case is the case that invokes `f(...)` recursively.

 ### Tip 2.
 Assume correctness